rusek/across/doc/api.rst

 .. class:: Proxy

-    Proxies act as references to objects living in remote Python processes.
+    Proxies act as handles to objects living in remote Python processes.
 All method calls on a proxy are forwarded to a remote object, and executed there.

     Example: